 Pork Schnitzel

-It’s a timeless dish no one can possibly resist.
+It’s a timeless dish no one can possibly resist, and it's a family favorite in my household!
 A satisfyingly crunchy exterior gives way to perfectly cooked meat.
 It practically melts in your mouth!

 Crispy pork schnitzel with green beans, mashed potatoes and lemon wedges.